harshrawal29/Fire-and-Fins/README.md

+Run the index.html file in your browser to play the game.

-Move the player with the up arrow key and down arrow key
+Move the player with the up arrow key and down arrow key.

-Fire with the Spacebar key
+Fire with the Spacebar key.